 God has work for you to do, and you will find it helpful to think about how your work reflects the work of God.
 God brings order out of chaos.
 When you clean out a closet, bring order to a home, or organize a business, you are reflecting God’s work.
 God creates what is beautiful.
 If you paint, draw, or design, you are reflecting God’s work.
 God protects, and everyone who guards the safety of others reflects His work.
 God provides, and all who play any part in building homes or in growing, transporting, selling, or cooking food reflect God’s work.
 Think about how your work reflects God’s work, and you will find great joy in knowing that this is the work He has given you to do.

 God took a personal interest in Adam’s daily work by bringing the animals to him (2:19).
 Adam was God’s fellow worker.
 God worked with him and through him, and it was in this way that God’s purpose for the world was advanced.
+God cares about your daily work, and He wants to be a part of it.
+That’s worth thinking about at your desk, on the shop floor, in the school, or by the kitchen sink.

 “The LORD God said, ‘It is not good that the man should be alone; I will make him a helper fit for him’… And the rib that the LORD God had taken from the man he made into a woman and brought her to the man” (Genesis 2:18, 22).